-Unlike storebought raspberry fillings, this has an even texture throughout, no big lumps of berries, just a delightfully balanced filling that’s easy to make right at home.
+Unlike store-bought raspberry fillings, this has an even texture throughout, with no big lumps of berries, just a delightfully balanced filling that’s easy to make right at home.

-Just a few ingredients, a bit of stirring, and some simmering time and you’ve got a delicious and fruity filling that’s perfect for pretty much any dessert or pastry you want to whip up!
+With just a few ingredients, a bit of stirring, and some simmering time, you’ve got a delicious and fruity filling that’s perfect for pretty much any dessert or pastry you want to whip up!